Predictia/AQUA/docs/sphinx/source/advanced_topics.rst

 Polytope access to Destination Earth data
 -----------------------------------------

-It is poossible to access ClimateDT data availble on the 'Databridge' for the DestinE ClimateDT also remotely, from other machines, using the 'polytope' access. to this end you will need to specify ``engine="polytope"`` when instantiating the `Reader` or adding the argument ``engine="polytope"`` as an additional argument in the intake data source.
+It is possible to access ClimateDT data available on the 'Databridge' for the DestinE ClimateDT also remotely, from other machines, using the 'polytope' access. to this end you will need to specify ``engine="polytope"`` when instantiating the `Reader` or permanently, adding the argument ``engine: polytope`` as an additional argument in the intake catalog source entry in the corresponding yaml file, under `args:`.

 .. code-block:: python